April 20. Today's Birthdays

 NUR-SULTAN.
 KAZINFORM Today's Birthdays is the one-stop shop where you can learn about prominent Kazakhstani people who were born on the 20th of April.

-Krym Altynbekov (1952) – artist-restorer, founder and head of the scientific-restoration laboratory Ostrov Krym.
+Krym Altynbekov (1952) – an artist-restorer, founder and head of the scientific-restoration laboratory Ostrov Krym.

 He has restored over 1,000 monuments of history and culture, ancient applied art displayed at different museums of the world, including the ancient Saka cresset in Aksuat village, Tarbagatai district, East Kazakhstan region, the Ahmed Yasawi Mausoleum’s Hun jewelries, the silver frames of the Gospel of the Almaty Cathedral, and so on.